 The Psychology Services Department has private offices for assessment and treatment, larger rooms for groups, and a conference room/staff lounge area.
 There is also office and group space available on all Specialty Units.
 There are regularly scheduled psychologist and staff meetings to help promote a professional treatment atmosphere and foster close working and collegial relationships between staff.

 Psychology Services offers many resources.
 Incarcerated individuals are able to check out books from the psychology library as well as Playaways (pre-loaded audio listening devices).
 There are various workbooks that are provided to incarcerated individuals.
 Some topics for these workbooks include anger management, core skills, family values, life skills, social skills, and seeking employment.
-Additionally, the Psychology Department has a library specifically for testing materials that includes computerized scanning, scoring, and interpretation of a variety of psychological evaluation instruments.
+Additionally, the Psychology Department has a library specifically for testing materials.

 The Psychology Services Department is decentralized within the institution, with most of the offices being spread out around the compound.
 This allows clinicians the opportunity to be close to their assigned caseloads and to foster close working relationships with colleagues from other departments.
 The Doctoral Psychology Internship Program has a designated area that includes office space for the interns and the Internship Program Coordinator, conference room, testing library and group rooms.
 All staff and interns have computer workstations with network and internet access.